List of unrelegated association football clubs: Unrelegated from a top league

 This is a list of football clubs which have never been relegated from their current national top-level league and have played at least ten seasons at this level.
-The year on the third column indicates when they began their uninterrupted run.
+The year in the third column indicates when they began their uninterrupted run.
+If the club has never been relegated while also having a streak that precedes the formation of their current top league, then it is noted in the observations.

-Other notable clubs

-The following is a list of teams that have never been relegated but have not played in the top flight for more than 10 seasons.
+The United States and Canada have a franchise system and therefore do not have relegation and promotion in that system.